CentralLabFacilities/bonsai/docs/source/general/config.rst

 The first line defines the XML version and encoding of the configuration file.
-The **BonsaiConfiguration** contains all the configurations Bonsai needs. the XML schema is implemented in the *BonsaiConfiguration.xsd* file.
+The **BonsaiConfiguration** element contains all configurations Bonsai requires.
+The XML schema is defined in the BonsaiConfiguration.xsd file.

 .. note::

-    When you started Bonsai and you want to load your robotic behavior, you also need to provide your Bonsai config file
+    When you start Bonsai and want to load your robotic behavior, you also need to provide your Bonsai config file

 .. code-block:: xml